hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

     \hat{\mathcal{L}}_{\mathrm{TD}}(\theta, \mathcal{D}) \propto \mathbb{E}_n \left[ \left( Q_{\theta}(s_t, a_t) - (r_t + \hat{Q}_{\mathrm{target}}(s_{t+1}, \pi(s_{t+1})) - \alpha D(\pi(\cdot | s_{t+1}), \pi_b(\cdot | s_{t+1}))) \right)^2 \right]

-where :math:`\alpha` is the weight of the divergence regularization and :math:`D(\cdot, \cdot)` is some divergence metrics such as KL-divergence or Wassertein distance.
+where :math:`\alpha` is the weight of the divergence regularization and :math:`D(\cdot, \cdot)` is some divergence metrics such as KL-divergence or Wasserstein distance.
-This method forces :math:`\hat{Q}_{\mathrm{target}}` to understimate the out-distribution actions by explicitly regularizing the distribution shift.
+This method forces :math:`\hat{Q}_{\mathrm{target}}` to underestimate the out-distribution actions by explicitly regularizing the distribution shift.
 However, the divergence regularization may also limit the generalizability of the policy, as the penalty term keeps the learned policy too similar to the behavior policy even when the Q-function is adequately accurate (e.g., when the :math:`\pi_b` is uniform random or follows a multi-modal distribution).

-Similarly, we can regularize the distribution shift is by directly imitating :math:`\pi_b` in the policy optimization phase.
+Similarly, we can regularize the distribution shift by directly imitating :math:`\pi_b` in the policy optimization phase.
 For example, TD3+BC :cite:`fujimoto2021minimalist` imposes a strong behavior cloning regularization when the average Q-value is large.

 .. math::